awaisnisar97/ECS-Threat-Composer/README.md

 A key learning was understanding the transition from manual cloud configuration to repeatable Infrastructure as Code and automated deployment workflows.

 ---

+# Common issues & Troubleshooting

+For MACOS
+- After running `yarn global add serve`, the terminal may return `command not found: serve`.
+- This occurs because the Yarn global binary directory is not included in your PATH.
+- To fix this, check the Yarn global binary location: via 'yarn global bin', then add the yarn global bin directory to your PATH via 'echo 'export PATH="$PATH:$(yarn global bin)"' >> ~/.zshrc'
+- Reload shell 'source ~/.zshrc' and run 'serve -s build'

 # Future Improvements